How Washington Football Team's Jason Wright Is Tackling Inequality

 Air Date: June 23, 2021

-Moderator: Rick Wade, Vice President, Strategic Alliances and Outreach, U.S. Chamber of Commerce
+Moderator: Rick Wade, Senior Vice President of Strategic Alliances and Outreach

 Featured Guests: Jason Wright, President, Washington Football Team